Seirdy/seirdy.one/content/posts/website-best-practices.md

 An early version of this article received useful responses when I [posted it to Lobsters](https://lobste.rs/s/akcw1m/opinionated_list_best_practices_for); I incorporated some feedback shortly afterward.

-A special thanks goes out to GothAlice for the questions she answered in `#webdev` on Libera.Chat.
+A special thanks goes out to GothAlice for the questions she answered in <samp>#webdev</samp> on Libera.Chat.

 </section>